 - 81% of small businesses rely on email as their primary customer acquisition channel, and 80% for retention.

-- The average open rate for a welcome email is eight percent.
+- The average email open rate is 19.7%, while the average open rate for welcome emails is 68.6%.

 - Emails with personalized subject lines generate 50 percent higher open rates.